retrowave3/apple-compressions/README.md

 ![Tests](https://github.com/retrowave3/apple-compressions/actions/workflows/test.yml/badge.svg)

-These implementations are based on black box reverse-engineering `libcompression.dylib` from iOS 27.0 (24A435).
+These implementations are based on iOS 27.0 (24A435).
 Each algorithm is kept independent as `.h` and `.c` pairs.
 Do not expect native `libcompression` performance.
 If you think something is wrong or missing open an issue.

 - `lzraven.c` / `lzraven.h`: selectors `0xD05` - testing shows config byte is currently ignored by libcompression.
 - `lzmesh.c` / `lzmesh.h`: selectors `0xE00`, `0xE01`, `0xE05`, `0xE09`